Mithgol/node-ftp-fileecho-list/README.md

 This module (`ftp-fileecho-list`) is a reader of lists that contain Fidonet file echomail areas hosted on FTP servers.

+This module is written in JavaScript and requires [Node.js](http://nodejs.org/) to run.
+(Node.js version 0.10.x or 0.12.x is recommended.
+The latest stable [io.js](https://iojs.org/) is fine too.)

 The module is currently in an early phase of its development and thus does not have the desired level of feature completeness.

 ## Installing the reader